 Best Safari Parks and Game Reserves Near Durban

 You don’t need to travel far from Durban, KwaZulu-Natal’s largest city and the country’s busiest port, to get to the bush.
 The city, with its urban sprawl and idyllic coastline, is a good springboard to visit some of the province’s many safari parks and game reserves.
-Maybe you would like to self-drive to Hluhluwe-Imfolozi, the country’s oldest game reserve, or indulge in the 5-star treatment offered in Phinda or marvel at Tembe’s giant elephants.
+Maybe you would like to self-drive to Hluhluwe-iMfolozi, the country’s oldest game reserve, or indulge in the five-star treatment offered in Phinda, or marvel at Tembe’s giant elephants.
 Below are some of our favorite safari parks and game reserves near Durban.

 flickr.com/photos/amanderson/27777422482

-Hluhluwe-Imfolozi, one of South Africa’s most popular game reserves, is less than a 3-hour drive from the hustle and bustle of the Durban metropolis.
-It was established in the 1890s as a sanctuary for what was then the country’s last remaining population of southern white rhino.
-The reserve has been overwhelmingly successful and this is now one of the top places in Africa to see this threatened member of the Big 5.
+One of South Africa’s best-known and most popular game reserves, Hluhluwe-iMfolozi Park is only three hours' drive from the hustle and bustle of central Durban.
+It was established in the 1890s as a sanctuary for what was then the world’s last remaining population of southern white rhino.
+The reserve has been overwhelmingly successful and this is now one of the top places in Africa to see this formerly Endangered member of the Big Five (lion, leopard, buffalo, elephant and rhino).
 Other animals you might spot here include elephant, buffalo, giraffe and a variety of antelope including the gracious nyala.

 2. Phinda Private Game Reserve